ibm-cloud-docs/schematics/getting-started.md

 {: shortdesc}

 **Before you begin**
-- Make sure that you have a [Terraform configuration file in a public GitHub repository](#create-config) that you can use for your workspace.
+- Make sure that you have a [Terraform configuration file in a GitHub repository](#create-config) that you can use for your workspace.
 - Make sure that you are [assigned the correct permissions](/docs/schematics?topic=schematics-access) in {{site.data.keyword.cloud_notm}} Identity and Access Management to create the workspace and deploy resources.

 **To create a workspace**: